-23 ft. model has the booster located under the front dinette table and one in the bedroom.
+The 23 ft. model is located under the front dinette table and one in the bedroom.

-25 ft. sleep six outlet locations are inside the dinette roof locker, under the dinette, and above the bed on the curbside wall.
+The 25 ft. sleep six is located inside the dinette roof locker, under the dinette, and above the bed on the curbside wall.

-25 ft. front bed model has the TV booster located under the dinette, an outlet above the refrigerator, and one on the curbside bedroom wall.
+The 25 ft. front bed model has the TV booster located under the dinette, an outlet above the refrigerator, and one on the curbside bedroom wall.

 The 27' Front Bed model has the booster located on the wall in front of the refrigerator, an outlet under the dinette and one on the curbside bedroom wall.

-28 ft. model is under the dinette, above the rear dinette seat back on the curbside wall, and a bedroom outlet is located on the roadside wall.
+The 28 ft. model is under the dinette, above the rear dinette seat back on the curbside wall, and a bedroom outlet is located on the roadside wall.